News & Events

 Make Music Madison is a free, citywide day of music every June 21.
 First Congregational is once again participating as a host site for Make Music Day, a celebration that occurs in 1,000+ cities across the globe.
 Madison now boasts one of the largest events in the country.
 Parks, porches, restaurants, shops, worship spaces and more fill with music for all to enjoy!

-9:00 a.m. | Sanctuary
+9:00 a.m. | Front Steps

 Madison Area Concert Handbells (MACH)